There are many great ways to use All-Nippon Airways (ANA) miles, especially for business class on ANA or their Star Alliance partners.

 You can also use ANA Miles to upgrade your flight on Star Alliance Airlines.

 For example, you could upgrade from Economy to Business class on United Airlines from Chicago to Paris one-way for 28,000 ANA miles assuming there was United upgrade availability.

 You also have to have an eligible fare, which depends on each airline.

 ANA's Family Booking Requirement

-The most important thing to know is that you cannot officially book an award for your boyfriend/girlfriend or fiancee (or one of your children’s unmarried significant other).
+This means you cannot officially book an award for your boyfriend/girlfriend or fiancee (or one of your children’s unmarried significant other).

-The way around this restriction would be to transfer points from Marriott or American Express into that person’s ANA Mileage Club account and book an award from there.
+Another way around this restriction would be to transfer points from Marriott or American Express into that person’s ANA Mileage Club account and book an award from there.